 10. While we never hope to face a crisis situation, we’d rather be prepared than caught off guard.
 Explain a time where rankings, brand or reputation has been affected in a negative way for one of your clients, how you reacted and what happened?

 Other Things To Consider

-As you narrow your search for a SEO vendor to partner with, consider their experience and intangible skills working with an agency similar to yours as well.
-These atributes can be the difference between a “decent” relationship and one that generates excellent results.
+As you narrow your search for a SEO vendor to partner with, consider their experience and intangible skills working with an agency similar to yours, as well.
+These attributes can be the difference between a “decent” relationship and one that generates excellent results.
 For example:

 Seek a marketing partner…not just another vendor.
 Think of your digital marketing partner as an extension of your company.
 The team assigned should be fully ingrained in your business and long term goals for growth.
 That way, steps can be taken to reach them and expectations can be sound.
 With any new vendor, there will be a learning curve, the size of that learning curve is what can be optimized during the search for the right vendor.
 Both sides should be patient teachers and eager students.
 As a client, be open to listening to new ideas and methodology from experts.